2011 All-Ireland Senior Football Championship final

-The 2011 All-Ireland Football Final was the 124th event of its kind.
+The 2011 All-Ireland Football Championship final was the 124th event of its kind.
 It was the culmination of Gaelic football's premier competition, the All-Ireland Senior Football Championship, and was played between Kerry and Dublin on 18 September 2011 at Croke Park, Dublin.

 Dublin were victorious by a single point, achieving their first All-Ireland Senior Football Championship title since 1995.
 This was the first Kerry–Dublin final since 1985.
 History was made as the winning point was scored by a goalkeeper, Stephen Cluxton of Dublin, the first time this had ever happened in the final.
 Cluxton's point gave the title to Dublin as, with the teams level, the match would have had to be replayed at a later date had it ended with both teams on the same score.
 RTÉ called it "one of the most gripping Sam Maguire Cup deciders of the modern era" and the BBC said it was a "dramatic comeback victory."

 Going into the 2011 Championship Cork were the defending champions after defeating Down in the 2010 final.
 However, Cork were eliminated in the quarter-finals in 2011 by Mayo.
 On 30 August 2011, Joe McQuillan was confirmed as the referee for the senior final.
 This was his first time to referee an All Ireland Senior Football final.
 Ahead of the game, Irish politicians Leo Varadkar and Aodhán Ó Ríordáin were censured by officials for flying unauthorised flags from their car windows in public.
 The flags favoured the Dublin team.
 After the game, Dublin captain Bryan Cullen was offered the role of coaching Leinster Rugby's academy players.

 The 2011 All-Ireland Senior Football Championship Final attracted an audience share of almost 75 per cent, with three quarters of the available audience watching the final from beginning to end.
 This compared with an audience share of just over 65 per cent who watched the shock Ireland victory over Australia at the 2011 Rugby World Cup in New Zealand the previous day.
 In 2018, Martin Breheny listed this as the twelfth greatest All-Ireland Senior Football Championship Final.

 Paths to the final

 Kerry defeated Tipperary, Limerick and Cork to win the Munster Senior Football Championship.
-They went on to defeat Limerick for a second time in the All-Ireland Quarter final and then Mayo in the semi final.
+They went on to defeat Limerick for a second time in the All-Ireland Quarter final and then Mayo in the semi-final.

 Dublin defeated Laois, Kildare and Wexford to win the Leinster Senior Football Championship.
-They went on to defeat Tyrone in the All Ireland Quarter Final and Donegal in the semi final.
+They went on to defeat Tyrone in the All Ireland Quarter-final and Donegal in the semi-final.
 The Donegal versus Dublin football semi-final had the largest crowd attendance of the season prior to the final (81,436).